olc-digital/amanda-brookfield/src/pages/index.md

   sneak-peeks at my inspirations as well as information about all my sixteen best-sellers, including 'Alice Alone', 'Relative Love' and 'Life Begins'.
 bestSellers:
-  bestSeller1: The Other Woman
+  bestSeller1: The Split
+  bestSeller2: The Wrong Man
-  bestSeller2: Good Girls
+  bestSeller3: Good Girls
-  bestSeller3: Relative Love
-  bestSeller4: A Family Man
+  bestSeller4: The Godmother
-  bestSeller5: The Lover
+  bestSeller5: Alice Alone
+  bestSeller6: The Other Woman
 heroSection:
   books:
     - The Wrong Man